 Hello!
-My name is Halden Levin, and I am the NSLI-Y Alumni Representative for Chapel Hill, NC in the Southeast region.
+My name is Halden, and I am the NSLI-Y Alumni Representative for Chapel Hill, NC in the Southeast region.
 Traveling to Chengdu, China in 2018 through NSLI-Y, I was overcome with gratitude for the experiences I was granted through this opportunity and the desire to reciprocate this generosity.

 Annually, around eighteen NSLI-Y Alumni Representatives from across the nation come to Washington D.C. to participate in a workshop with the NSLI-Y Administration Team at American Councils.
 As a 2020 NSLI-Y Alumni Representative, I had the opportunity to travel to Washington D.C. to participate in this year’s Alumni Representative workshop with my fellow representatives.

 Who are NSLI-Y Alumni Representatives and what is their role?
 NSLI-Y Alumni Representatives are volunteers who organize events to promote continued language and cultural learning, professional development, networking, and community service for alumni and the study abroad and surrounding communities.
 If you are an alum, join the NSLI-Y Alumni Association to engage with your Regional Representative and learn more about events in your area.
 We would love to meet you and help begin or further your NSLI-Y experience!